Canada

 Bilingual Canadian websites, built on SEO foundations

 The Canadian web design market is a smaller and more concentrated version of the US market, with one significant complication.
-Any Canadian business operating in Quebec, or selling into Quebec at scale, now falls under Bill 96, which strengthens the Charter of the French Language and requires French to be at least as prominent as any other language on commercial sites, with specific rules on trademark usage in effect since June 2025.
+Any Canadian business operating in Quebec, or selling into Quebec at scale, falls under Bill 96, which strengthens the Charter of the French Language and includes specific French-language and trademark rules that came into force on 1 June 2025.
+For commercial signage and product packaging, French must be markedly predominant; for websites selling to the Quebec public, a fully functional French version is required.
 That changes how a Canadian site is architected from the first sitemap meeting, not as a translation project tacked onto the end.

 What we build for Canadian businesses

-My default Canadian stack is WordPress with a hand-coded theme and a multilingual plugin (WPML or Polylang) configured with proper hreflang for en-CA and fr-CA. For Canadian SaaS and VC-backed startups, I build on Next.js with i18n routing and deploy to Vercel.
-For Canadian DTC brands, Shopify with a custom Liquid theme handles the bilingual work cleanly through Shopify Markets and the Translate & Adapt app.
+My default Canadian stack is hand-coded Next.js + React with i18n routing for en-CA and fr-CA, deployed to Vercel.
+For Canadian DTC brands where the catalogue requires it, Shopify with a custom Liquid theme handles the bilingual work cleanly through Shopify Markets and the Translate & Adapt app.
+WordPress with a hand-coded theme and a multilingual plugin (WPML or Polylang) is available on request when a client's editorial team needs the WordPress admin specifically.
 I configure schema with the right Canadian context (PostalAddress with Canadian province codes, priceCurrency CAD, Organization with CRA business number if appropriate), wire up GA4 and Search Console with separate property configurations for the two language variants, and set up canonical rules that stop the English and French versions cannibalising each other in SERPs.

 Canadian compliance detail